s-prshah/cache_eviction_simulation/README.md

 ```

 This generates a workload of 7500 operations with 60% reads where the bufferpool size is 150 pages and disk size is 1500 pages.
 The workload is skewed (90% operations are on 10% data).
-The parameter 'a' shall determine the eviction policy (LRU/LRU-WSR).
+The parameter 'a' shall determine the eviction policy (LRU/CFLRU/SIEVE).
 Currently, in the program all the parameters default value is set.
 So, running only ./buffermanager will generate a default workload.
 You can view the default values by running the following command

 ```bash
 ./buffermanager -h
 ```
-In this template, we have the following parameters.
+In this code, we have the following parameters.
 However, you can/should add parameters as you dig deeper into the implementation.
 ```bash
 int buffer_size_in_pages;	// b
 int disk_size_in_pages;   	// n